AEON-Project/bnb-x402/README.md

 8. **Submit tx**: If settle is complete,Submit transaction hash.
 9. **Tx confirmed**: Return the confirmed result of tx.
 10. **Facilitator Response**: The server received a "200 OK" message with transaction details and response body containing tx_hash.
-11. **Server Response**: If facilitator reponse status is settled,Client receives `200 OK` with response body.
+11. **Server Response**: If facilitator reponse status is settled,Client receives `200 OK` and the detailed information of the transaction results.

 > Submit the payment paymentPayload and paymentRequirements object, and let the facilitator complete the verification and settlement.